reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/New-RandomPassword.md

 ```

 ### -InputStrings
-Specifies an array of strings containing charactergroups from which the password will be generated.
+Specifies an array of strings containing character groups from which the password will be generated.
 At least one char from each group (string) will be used.

 ```yaml